Rays place CF Kevin Kiermaier on IL with thumb injury

 This is the fourth consecutive year the standout defender has been sidelined by sliding or diving injuries.

-Kiermaier missed 57 games last season due to a torn right thumb ligament that occurred while sliding into second base.
+Kiermaier missed 57 games last season because of a torn right thumb ligament that occurred while sliding into second base.

 He missed 61 games during the 2017 season after fracturing his right hip sliding awkwardly into first base on an infield hit attempt.